jatinkeenable1/Tomcat2/README.md

 podman exec: This part of the command tells Podman to execute a command within an existing container.

-- -it: These are options used to make the interaction with the container's shell interactive. "i" stands for interactive, and "t" allocates a pseudo-TTY for the shell.
+- -it: "-it" is like choosing to have a chat with the container, letting you interact and communicate with it as if you're using a real-time conversation.

 - my-tomcat: This is the name of the container you want to access.
 In this case, it's "my-tomcat."